 A multifaceted musician of wide-ranging repertoire, Andrius holds a special reverence for J. S. Bach, while remaining a strong advocate for the contemporary stage with numerous works commissioned by and written for him.
 Andrius continued his studies in the U.S. with Victoria Mushkatkol (Interlochen Arts Academy), Seymour Lipkin (Curtis Institute of Music), Sergei Babayan (Cleveland Institute of Music), and Claude Frank (Yale School of Music).

-Violinist Katherine Williamson joined the Arkansas Symphony Orchestra in 2013 and assumed the Assistant Concertmaster post in 2019.
-Katherine started her tenure as an Arts Partner with the Rockefeller String Quartet.
-With the quartet, she was able to work throughout the state, performing classical music for countless school children, playing in the oncology ward of the Arkansas Children’s Hospital, and presenting numerous recitals to a variety of audiences across the state.
+Katherine Williamson joined the Arkansas Symphony Orchestra in 2013 and assumed the Assistant Concertmaster post in the fall of 2019.
+Williamson started her tenure with the Orchestra as an Arts Partner with the Rockefeller String Quartet.
+With the quartet, she was able to work throughout the state, performing classical music for countless school children, playing in the oncology ward of the Arkansas Children’s Hospital, and presenting numerous recitals to a variety of audiences across the state of Arkansas.
+In addition to her work with the Arkansas Symphony, she also frequently serves as Principal Second Violin of the Conway Symphony Orchestra.

-Katherine earned a Bachelor of Music with Distinction from the Jacobs School of Music at Indiana University in 2012, where she studied privately with Mark Kaplan and orchestral studies with Jorja Fleezanis and Alexander Kerr.
+Williamson earned a Bachelor of Music with Distinction from the Jacobs School of Music at Indiana University in 2012.
 She currently resides in downtown Little Rock with her rescue dog, Bernie the beagle.

 Joo Yun Preece has been a member of the Grand Rapids Symphony since the 2017-18 season.
 Originally from Busan, South Korea, Jo began her musical studies at age 4, beginning with piano and adding violin a year later.
 After immigrating to Dansville, Michigan, at age 10, she continued studying the violin, attending the Meadowmount School of Music, Interlochen Arts Academy, Chautauqua Music Festival, and National Repertory Orchestra in Breckenridge, Colorado.